 Lanai also offers top class luxury resorts.
 In fact, Lanai has two world-class resorts, the Four Seasons Resort Lanai at Manele Bay overlooking beautiful Hulopoe Bay and the rustic Four Seasons Resort Lanai, The Lodge at Koele near Lanai City.
 Those two gorgeous luxury resorts are the perfect setting for your wedding or your vows renewal.

-Best Hawaiian Island for Your Honeymoon
+Best Island in Hawaii for Your Honeymoon

 Maui is well known to be the perfect honeymoon destination.
 Since Maui offers myriad activities and both luxurious resorts and more reasonably priced condos, Maui is the best tropical retreat even if you and the love of your life don’t share the same interests.